tincore/lanterna/docs/tutorial/Tutorial03.md

 Screens will automatically listen and record size changes, but you have to let the `Screen` know when is a good time to update its internal buffers.
 Usually you should do this at the start of your "drawing" loop, if you have one.
-This ensures that the dimensions of the buffers stays constant and doesn't change while you are drawing content.
-The method `doReizeIfNecessary()` will check if the terminal has been resized since last time it was called (or since the screen was created if this is the first time calling) and update the buffer dimensions accordingly.
+This ensures that the dimension of the buffers stays constant and doesn't change while you are drawing content.
+The method `doReizeIfNecessary()` will check if the terminal has been resized since last time it was called (or since the screen was created if this is the first time calling) and update the buffer dimension accordingly.
 It returns null if the terminal has not changed size since last time.

                 TerminalSize newSize = screen.doResizeIfNecessary();
                 if(newSize != null) {
-                    terminalSize = newSize;
+                    dimension = newSize;
                 }

                 // Increase this to increase speed